 Be mindful of how much you’re drinking.
 We’re not necessarily saying to limit your fun (we’re all adults here!).
 Some of us tend to indulge more than others, and if this is you (or one of your friends), take steps to ensure you can do so safely.

 Don’t drink on an empty stomach and eat as a group to ensure all your mates have primed themselves for the night (or day!) ahead.
-It is recommended that no more than 10 standard drinks are consumed a week per person.
+It’s recommended that no more than 10 standard drinks are consumed a week per person.
 Alternate your drinks with something softer or stick to a single spirit to avoid peaking too early (and to get your money’s worth out of those party tickets!).
 The key is to have fun, while looking out for yourself and your friends.

 “… during party season, every meal counts towards keeping you healthy.”